openenergymonitor/docs/main/heatpumpmonitor/measured_heat_loss.md

 ![image](img/simple_heat_loss.png)

-The industry is moving in the direction of improving the accuracy of heat loss calculations.
-CIBSE are due to publish updated guidance on this, including a recommendation to use a blower door test to inform air change rate assumptions.
+The industry is moving in the direction of improving the accuracy of heat loss calculations:

+**New MCS heat load calculator**<br>
+Up until December 2024 the Excel MCS heat loss calculator also used the calculation method from the Domestic Heating Design Guide but this has now been replaced with a new online heat load calculator that implements the full EN12831 ventilation heat loss calculation.
+[This effectively halves ventilation heat loss in pre-2000 naturally ventilated buildings, 1.7 ACH becomes around 0.8 ACH](https://docs.openenergymonitor.org/heatpumps/air_change_rate_calculations.html#en12831-2017).
+This EN12831 compliant calculation is not widely used in other domestic heat loss tools at the time of writing.

 ## Accurate heat loss risks